 A is for Acorn

 Have you heard of the ABC Challenge for artists?
-Neither had I until my son mentioned it might be a great addition to my socials.
-The idea is to create a piece of artwork for every letter of the alphabet.
-I chose to work with nature-related words like acorn, basil, and cactus.
-I then took it a step further and wrote a poem for each design.
-My poetic style leans toward children’s verse, but I believe children’s poetry can be enjoyed by any age.
-When I compose a poem, I try to recapture the joys of my childhood and the peaceful feeling I get when I’m surrounded by nature.
+Neither had I until my son suggested it might be a fun way to spice up my socials.
+The idea is simple: create a piece of artwork for every letter of the alphabet.
+I chose to center mine on nature—words like acorn, basil, and cactus—and then, because I can’t help myself, I wrote a poem to pair with each design.

-I’m going to share my first challenge poem with you.
-It was inspired by the acorn season of 2020.
-We were still shuttered and shocked by COVID, and that fall the oaks rained down a massive storm of acorns.
-They made a racket, and we had to be careful not to get hit in the head when we went outside.
-Finding humor in dark situations, I wrote “A Is for Acorn.”
-It has a Willy Wonka vibe.
-I hope you enjoy it!
+I’m sharing my first challenge poem, born out of the acorn season of 2020.
+We were still shuttered and shocked by COVID, and that fall the oaks unloaded a storm of acorns.
+They pelted the roof so relentlessly we had to watch our heads when we stepped outside.
+Finding humor in those strange times felt necessary, so I leaned into the absurd and wrote “A Is for Acorn.”
+You might notice the Willy Wonka vibe.
+I hope it makes you smile.

 I can hear the acorns dropping.